Ottermad/ottermad.github.io/_posts/2023-12-19-Fibonacci.md

 \lim_{n \rightarrow \infty} |\frac{a_{n+1}}{a_n}| < 1
 $$

-then the series converges
+then the series converges.
+If

 $$
 \lim_{n \rightarrow \infty} |\frac{a_{n+1}}{a_n}| = 1
 $$

 then the test doesn't tell you one way or the other.
+And if

 $$
 \lim_{n \rightarrow \infty} |\frac{a_{n+1}}{a_n}| > 1